rfbr/Reinforcement_Learning_Project/README.md

 *CoRR,abs/1712.01815.* (2017)](http://arxiv.org/abs/1712.01815), our idea is to compare the performances of several algorithms playing tic-tac-toe and to show that **AlphaZero** outperforms all of them.

-The file `tic_tac_toe.py` contains the environment of the game and allows an algorithm to train using self-play or to play against another agent.
+The file `tic_tac_toe.py` in the `env` folder contains the environment of the game and allows an algorithm to train using self-play or to play against another agent.

 The file `__main__.py` is the main program and is used to launch a competition of several games between two agents.
 Once a competition is launched, the user is asked to chose the player 1 among the following agents: